jerrymarshall2004/cs50labs/spreadsheets/README.md

 counts = {}

-with open("CS50 2019 - Lecture 7 - Favorite TV Shows (Responses) - Form Responses 1.csv", "r") as file:
+with open("favoriteTVShows.csv", "r") as file:
     reader = csv.DictReader(file)

     for row in reader: